Posts tagged 2024

 David Malda presents Working With: A Relational Practice at the University of Calgary

-March 13, 2024 – David Malda, ASLA, LEED AP, spoke at Design Matters at the University of Calgary School of Architecture, Planning and Landscape in Alberta, Canada.
+March 13, 2024 – David Malda spoke at Design Matters at the University of Calgary School of Architecture, Planning and Landscape in Alberta, Canada.

 David presented Working With: A Relational Practice, where he spoke about his distinct approach and prior work, such as the Hemisfair Civic Park, to students, industry professionals, public officials, and curious members of the public.
 David’s presentation focused on his approach to connecting the people and the land through landscape and thinking about what is already there.